scharlau/Temperature_Conversion/README.md

+# Temperature Convertion

-This is the README for Temperature Conversion, which is a demo example of a very basic Rails app with no models.
+This is Temperature Conversion, which is a basic Ruby on Rails app with no models.
 This is part of a 'deliberate practice' coding exercise.
 You can do this on your own or as part of a pair programming experience.
 Only look at the code in the repo when you're done.

 The goal of the exercise is to think about how you'd solve this challenge, and to work at developing code to make the idea work.
 There is no 'correct' version of this code.
 The purpose is spend time on 'deliberate practice' to gain more experience creating Rails applications.